avayazdan/discord-bot/README.md

-# This project a discord bot built with Python.
+# This project is an in-progress discord bot built with Python, using the discord Python documentation.